datahubio/datahub-v2-docs/docs/getting-started/installing-data.md

 high and low ...
 ```

-You can learn more about **data** tool here - http://datahub.io/docs/features/data-cli.
+You can learn more about **data** tool [here](http://datahub.io/docs/features/data-cli).

+## Next step - publish data

+As you now have everything setup, you can try to learn how to publish data - follow [these instructions](https://datahub.io/docs/getting-started/publishing-data).
+Here is the preview of how easy it is:

+[GIF of pushing process]